MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 11th August: Second/lower OK/TAP button fixed.
 Unneccery code disabled in set combich function.
 Setting panel midi channel should be enough for panel buttons to work.
 - 2024 12th August: NEW FEATURE: Screen dump request and display manually.
 - 2024 12th August#2: Necessary font 'ZXSpectrumJJK.ttf' for the Screendump suplied here also.
+- 2024 14th August: The panel should now be missing most of the return values from the sysex dumps, but should otherwise work usably.

 "Korg Z1 Editor.bpanelz" is still greatly work in process stage and does NOT have all the modulators, but file loading saving and storing functions fully.
 - BACKUP ALL YOUR Z1 VOICES AND SETTINGS BEFORE USING THIS PANEL!